deuxfleurs-org/garage/doc/Load_Balancing.md

 This strategy can be used with any ring-like algorithm to make it aware of the *multi-datacenter* requirement:

-- the ring is a list of positions, each associated with a single node in the cluster
+In this method, the ring is a list of positions, each associated with a single node in the cluster.
-- look up position of item on ring
+Partitions contain all the keys between two consecutive items of the ring.
+To find the nodes that store replicas of a given partition:

-- select the node for that position
+- select the node for the position of the partition's lower bound
-- go clockwise, skipping nodes that:
+- go clockwise on the ring, skipping nodes that:
   - we halve already selected
   - are in a datacenter of a node we have selected, except if we already have nodes from all possible datacenters